Meaningful Motives: 3 Reasons for Wisdom Tooth Extraction

 Reason #1: Alleviate Aches

-However, over time, human jaws became smaller and rounder, leaving less room for wisdom teeth when they arrive.
+However, as our diets evolved over time, human jaws became smaller and rounder, leaving less room for wisdom teeth when they arrive.
 As a result, today, they tend to grow at inappropriate angles or don’t fully clear your gums, which can cause severe discomfort until they are extracted.

 Reason #2: Avoid Overcrowding